 Inexplicably, there is no comparable body of British historiography about women missionaries to draw on, except for the contemporary hagiographical accounts of the trials and tragedies of missionary life in the nineteenth century.
 Although women were active and vital participants in, for example, the work of the China Inland Mission, their experiences have not been singled out for scholarly examination.
-In its stead, there is a wider body of historical writing which addresses the more generalized question of working women and women and philanthropy in the late nineteenth and early twentieth centuries, and which is relevant to this thesis.
-Most noteworthy is the work of Martha Vicinus, whose recent book, Independent Women.
-Work and Community for Single Women_1850-1920, examines the emergence of a relatively small group of unmarried middle-class English women who "could afford to live, however poorly, on their own earnings outside heterosexual domesticity or church governance."16 These women, suggests Vicinus, not only wanted to work but, because the so-called middle-class household was not one which could support many unmarried daughters, worked as a matter of necessity.
-Their presence had become "simply redundant in middle-class homes,"17 and they sought a culture of their own, "apart from the domestic world of their married sisters and from the male world in which they often moved."18 Vicinus argues that in England the rapid growth of business and government, the extension of educational facilities and the improvement in health care in the latter part of the nineteenth century together provoked the need for cheap skilled labour which could be provided by single women.19 But, at the same time, any radical change in the divisions of labour along the well-established gender lines was not acceptable to the middle class.
-Consequently, spinsters had to move cautiously into the work force and without disrupting the existing social order.
-"The answer," Vicinus suggests, lay in carrying the domestic world into the public or, in the words of an early feminist, Anna Jameson, 'that the maternal as well as the paternal element should be made available, on the principal [sic] which I believe is now generally acknowledged, that the more you can carry out the family law, the 'communion of labour', into all social institutions, the more harmonious and the more perfect they will be.'20
+In its stead, there is a wider body of historical writing which addresses the more generalized question of working women and women and philanthropy in the late nineteenth and early twentieth centuries, and which is relevant to this Most noteworthy is the work of Martha Vicinus, whose recent book, Independent Women.
+Work and Community for Single Women 1850-1920, examines the emergence of a relatively small group of unmarried middle-class English women who "could afford to live, however poorly, on their own earnings outside heterosexual domesticity or church governance."16 These women, suggests Vicinus, not only wanted to work but, because the so-called middle-class household was not one which could support many unmarried daughters, worked as a matter of necessity.
+Their presence had become "simply redundant in middle-class homes,"17 and they sought a culture of their own, "apart from the domestic world of their married sisters' and from the male world in which they often moved."18 lay in carrying the domestic world into the public or, in the words of an early feminist, Anna Jameson, 'that the maternal as well as the paternal element should be made available, on the principal [sic] which I believe is now generally acknowledged, that the more you can carry out the family law, the 'communion of labour', into all social institutions, the more harmonious and the more perfect they will be.'